 Results

 Simulations took a total of 497 hours on 4 3600 MHz cores.
+Of this time, XX% was for the simulations and XX% for the analyses [which I'm assuming is much smaller].
+Alternatively, you could ignore the simulation time and just talk about the performance of remotePARTS.
+That is really what is important.

 Accuracy was consistent across map size, but precision increased with larger maps.